jdbillings/smile-detector/docs/Readme.md

 # TODO: more manual testing of react async edge cases
+#        in particular, webcam didn't always turn off when closing session? but I may have fixed that bug already
 # TODO: add run instructions for mac, windows, linux, including system dependencies (within reason)
 # TODO: do cross-platform testing (Windows, Ubuntu VM)
 # TODO: do cross-browser testing (Safari, Chrome)